skion/docs.getdbt.com/website/docs/reference/global-configs/behavior-changes.md

 The MetricFlow YAML file should have the `time_spine:` field.
 Refer to [MetricFlow timespine](/docs/build/metricflow-time-spine) for more details.

 ### Custom microbatch strategy
 The `require_batched_execution_for_custom_microbatch_strategy` flag is set to `False` by default and is only relevant if you already have a custom microbatch macro in your project.
-If you don't have a custom microbatch macro, you don't need to set this flag as dbt will handle microbatching automatically once you set the [microbatch strategy](/docs/build/incremental-microbatch) in your project.
+If you don't have a custom microbatch macro, you don't need to set this flag as dbt will handle microbatching automatically for any model using the [microbatch strategy](#how-microbatch-compares-to-other-incremental-strategies).

 Set the flag is set to `True` if you have a custom microbatch macro set up in your project.
 When the flag is set to `True`, dbt will execute the custom microbatch strategy in batches.

 If you have a custom microbatch macro and the flag is left as `False`, dbt will issue a deprecation warning.

 Previously, users needed to set the `DBT_EXPERIMENTAL_MICROBATCH` environment variable to `True` to prevent unintended interactions with existing custom incremental strategies.
-But this is no longer necessary with this flag.
+But this is no longer necessary, and setting `DBT_EXPERMINENTAL_MICROBATCH` will no longer have an effect on runtime functionality.